IPAWS Alert Broadcast Automation

 International CAP Applications

-OpenBroadcaster EAS emergency alert system facilitates the broadcast of unattended priority messaging within audio and visual alerts based on the Common Alerting Protocol, the world standard for transmitting priority messages.
-OpenBroadcaster offers its public emergency alerting solution as either a complete turnkey integrated broadcast solution, packaged alongside our broadcast automation, media asset management and other core offerings, or as a stand alone box that works with whatever a station is using.
-Indigenous languages are supported within the framework of our EAS emergency alert automation with audio and text alerts.
-Standard geographical classification location geocodes use a numeric code to identify discrete areas, based on census districts.
+Our software is built using the Common Alerting Protocol (CAP) and is compliant with the ITU x.1303 specification managed by OASIS, an international standards organization that defines emergency alerting.
+OpenBroadcaster’s emergency messaging solution is developed to meet existing regulatory requirements regarding emergency alerts.
+OpenBroadcaster’s EAS emergency alert system facilitates the broadcast of unattended priority messages through audio and visuals based on the Common Alerting Protocol, the world standard for transmitting priority messages.
+OpenBroadcaster provides its public emergency alerting solution either as a complete turnkey integrated broadcast solution, packaged along with our broadcast automation, media asset management and other core services, or as a stand-alone box that works with any station setup.
+Indigenous languages are supported within the framework of our EAS emergency alert automation via audio and text alerts.
+Standard geographical classification location geocodes rely on a numeric code to identify discrete areas, based on census districts.
 Alerts are only issued for regions and neighborhoods that match the alerting regions’ geocodes.
-We inject EAS alerts into the broadcast chain in variety of ways, depending on your station setup.
-No two stations are exactly the same.
-Alerts issued using standalone alert player automation software enter the broadcast chain independently based upon their own merits.
+For stations using more traditional setups, EAS alerts are injected into the broadcast chain by connecting a device (such as a transmitter) to the EAS encoder/decoder.
+The EAS encoder/decoder then transmits the alert signal to the broadcast chain, where it is picked up by the station’s receivers and transmitted to the public.

 CAP Audio Alerts